CCLabsAI/oz/README.md

 # Dependencies:

-You will need to install pytorch >0.4.0
+You will need to install a recent pytorch.